jace-ys/lab-automation/README.md

 ## Introduction

-This lab automation system allows one to integrate various software and hardware components used within the lab into a unified platform that forms the backbone and "building blocks" that enables one to compose automated workflows and experimental protocols that span across multiple equipment and tools.
+This lab automation system allows one to integrate various software and hardware components used within the lab into a unified platform that forms the backbone and "building blocks" that enable one to compose automated workflows and experimental protocols that span across multiple equipment and tools.
 These include [laboratory information management systems](https://en.wikipedia.org/wiki/Laboratory_information_management_system), [liquid handling robots](https://en.wikipedia.org/wiki/Liquid_handling_robot), [plate readers](https://en.wikipedia.org/wiki/Plate_reader), etc.

-The system is built as a set of microservices that work in tandem by allowing these integrations to "communicate" with one another and facilitate the flow of data between them.
+The system is built as a set of microservices that work in tandem by enabling these integrations to "communicate" with one another and facilitate the flow of data between them.
 To find out more about how the overall system works, check out the documentation on [Architecture](docs/architecture.md).

 While this project is far from complete or production-ready, it demonstrates the proof of concept and lays the groundwork towards building a robust and universal platform for developing lab automation at scale.